Alessia Russo: 2024–25

+2025–26

+On 5 September 2025, Arsenal announced that Russo had signed a new long-term deal with the club, with Russo stating that “Arsenal feels like home” and that “Playing for Arsenal is an honour, and I feel empowered with this badge on my chest.”

 International career

 Youth

-Russo has represented England on the under-15, under-17 and under-19, under-20 and under-21 national teams.
-In October 2015, she scored five goals against Croatia during a 13–0 2016 UEFA Women's Under-17 Championship qualification win before scoring a hat-trick against Estonia in the following game.
-Russo finished joint top-scorer in qualifying with 9 goals and then again at 2016 UEFA Women's Under-17 Championship, scoring 5 goals including a brace against Germany in a 4–3 semi-final defeat as England finished third.
-She competed at the 2016 FIFA U-17 Women's World Cup in Jordan and was part of the squad that finished third at the 2018 FIFA U-20 Women's World Cup.
+Russo has represented England on the under-15, under-17 and under-19, under-20, and under-21 national teams.
+She also played in under-16 matches, captaining this side for a game in November 2014.
+In October 2015, she scored five goals against Croatia during a 13–0 2016 UEFA Under-17 Championship qualification win before scoring a hat-trick against Estonia in the following game.
+Russo finished joint top-scorer in qualifying with 9 goals and then again at 2016 UEFA Under-17 Championship, scoring 5 goals including a brace against Germany in a 4–3 semi-final defeat as England finished third.
+She competed at the 2016 FIFA U-17 World Cup in Jordan and was part of the squad that finished third at the 2018 FIFA U-20 World Cup.

 Senior

 On 26 February 2020, Russo was called up to the senior England national team for the first time as part of the 2020 SheBelieves Cup squad, initially as a training player but was later added as an injury replacement for Lucy Bronze.
-She made her senior international debut on 11 March 2020 in the final game of the tournament, appearing as a 76th minute substitute for Toni Duggan in a 1–0 defeat to Spain.
+She made her senior international debut on 11 March 2020 in the final game of the tournament, appearing as a 76th-minute substitute for Toni Duggan in a 1–0 defeat to Spain.
 On 30 November 2021, she scored her first international goals, a hat-trick in a national record 20–0 victory over Latvia during 2023 World Cup qualifying.
 Timed at 11 minutes, the hat-trick was the fastest by any England player in history.

 In June 2022, Russo was included in Sarina Wiegman's England squad for UEFA Women's Euro 2022.
 She appeared in all six games, all as a substitute, during the campaign as England won the Euros for the first time.
-She ended the tournament with four goals, the fourth an audacious back-heel between the legs of Sweden keeper Hedvig Lindahl in the semi-final.
+She ended the tournament with four goals, the fourth an audacious back-heel between the legs of Sweden keeper Hedvig Lindahl in the semi-final, described as "instantly iconic" by The Guardian.
 This total placed her third highest, behind her teammate Beth Mead and Germany's Alexandra Popp (six each).
 Her goal against Sweden was awarded "Goal of the Tournament" by UEFA and was later nominated for the 2022 FIFA Puskás Award.